 As a buyer, there are always things going through your mind as you walk through a house that could possibly become yours.
 However, there are some things that you should keep to yourself.
+Here’s a few examples of what not to say during the home buying process.

 1. “I love it!
 This is my dream house!”